• Skip to primary navigation

 Notes

-Pro Tip #2: To make your cookies flatter and more "crinkly" gently press them with the bottom of a glass immediately after they come out of the oven.
-This spreads the cookie out a bit.
+• Flatten with a glass: To make your cookies flatter and more “crinkly,” gently press them with the bottom of a glass immediately after removing them from the oven.

 Nutrition